ArnaudT/ArnaudT.github.io/_posts/2015-03-31-slick-codegen.markdown

 ## SBT generator configuration
 The `build.sbt` file looks like the following.
-This configuration will generate the code in a class named `Tables.scala`.
+This configuration will generate the slick code from the MySQL tables in a class named `Tables.scala`.

 {% highlight scala %}
 name := "slickCodeGen"